-The proposed bill, if enacted, would amend current statutes related to school district governing boards by introducing mandatory biennial training requirements for board members.
-Specifically, it would require the Arizona Department of Education (ADE), in consultation with the Office of the Auditor General (OAG), to develop a comprehensive training program covering essential topics such as public school finance, compliance with financial records, budget development, and audit procedures.
-Additionally, the bill mandates that each governing board member complete training on governance, fiduciary duties, policy implementation, community engagement, and ethical responsibilities, among other relevant topics.
+The proposed bill, if enacted, would amend current statutes related to school district governing boards by introducing new training requirements for board members.
+Specifically, it would require the Arizona Department of Education (ADE), in consultation with the Office of the Auditor General (OAG), to develop a comprehensive training program that includes topics such as public school finance, compliance with financial records, budget development, and audit procedures.
+This training could be delivered through various formats, including in-person workshops, virtual workshops, or self-paced online modules.
+Additionally, each governing board member would be mandated to complete training on governance, fiduciary duties, community engagement, and other relevant professional development topics at least biennially.

-Furthermore, the bill stipulates that failure to complete the required training would render a governing board member ineligible for nomination, election, or appointment to the board.
-It also allows the ADE to charge school districts for the training costs and requires board members to report their training completion to the county school superintendent.
-The bill includes technical and conforming changes to existing statutes to ensure clarity and compliance with the new training requirements.
+Furthermore, the bill stipulates that failure to complete the required training would render a governing board member ineligible for nomination, election, or appointment to the governing board.
+It also allows the ADE to charge school districts for the costs associated with providing this training.
+The bill includes provisions for reporting training completion to the county school superintendent and makes technical and conforming changes to existing statutes.
+Overall, these updates aim to enhance the governance and operational effectiveness of school district boards in Arizona.

 House Engrossed Version: 15-349, 15-421, 15-271, 15-904